- Swedish Railway Models

 Introduced 1978 as a 5-door hatchback, this was a development of the model 99 which had been in production for about 10 years.
 The 900 was later produced as a 4-door sedan, 3-door hatchback and 2-door convertible; before being retooled (and the retooled version was later rebranded the model 9-3).

-- NEO produces a highly detailed metal model of the later 900 cabriolet.
+- NEO produced a highly detailed metal model of the later 900 cabriolet.

-- Wiking has produced a model of the 5-door hatchback in a few colours over the years, but is no longer available.
+- Wiking has produced a model of the 5-door hatchback in a few colours over the years.

-- PCX87 has produced the 900 Turbo in an assortment of four colours, representing the 1986 body-shape.
+- PCX87 has produced the 900 Turbo in an assortment of four colours, representing the 1986 body-shapes, both as a 3-door coupé and the cabriolet.

 Volvo means “I roll” in Latin, conjugated from “volvere”, in relation to ball bearing.
 The name Volvo was originally registered in May 1911 as a separate company within SKF AB and as a registered trademark with the intention to be used for a special series of ball bearing, but this idea was only used for a short period of time and SKF decided to use “SKF” as the trademark for all its bearing products.
 Although Volvo was incorporated in 1915 as a subsidiary of AB SKF, the auto manufacturer considers itself officially founded on 14 April 1927, when the first car, the Volvo ÖV 4 series, affectionately known as “Jakob”, rolled out of the factory in Hisingen, Gothenburg.
 In 1924, Assar Gabrielsson, a SKF Sales Manager, and Engineer Gustav Larson, the two founders, decided to start construction of a Swedish car.
 Their vision was to build cars that could withstand the rigors of Sweden’s rough roads and cold temperatures.
 This has become a feature of Volvo products ever since.